 Part three will take us to the valley of Kashmir, the site of confrontation between India and its neighbour Pakistan, both nuclear-armed.
 We’ll explore the history of the conflict, what it means for ordinary Kashmiris and what the recent escalation of tensions means for the upcoming elections.
 Listen here and read the transcript.

 In part four, Women, gender and love, we dig into what life is like for women in India, including the social pressures facing young women.
 We’ll explore the extent to which they make up an electoral group in Indian politics, and find out how well they are represented among the country’s lawmakers.
 Listen here and read the transcript.

 Part five will focus on the ups and downs of the Indian economy during the first term of prime minister Narendra Modi, with special attention to the spectacular policy of banning high-denomination currency notes that shocked the country and that’s implications continue to be debated.
 Listen here and read the transcript.

 In the sixth part, we’ll examine the role of young people in Indian politics and the concerns and aspirations of the estimated 135m first-time voters in the 2019 elections.
 Listen here and read the transcript.

-The final, seventh episode, which will be launched after India’s election results are announced on May 23, will bring together a panel of experts to guide us through the results and their implications, not only for India’s future but also the global future of democracy.
+The final, seventh episode, our panel of academic experts guide us through the Indian election results and their implications – not just for India’s future but also the global future of democracy.
+Listen here.